 Refugees are people who have fled their countries due to war and persecution.
 Most refugees prefer to return home, but it is often too dangerous because of ongoing conflict and unrest.
 Some languish in refugee camps for a decade or more.
 Others remain in neighboring countries.
 Some seek asylum in the U.S. on their own, taking great risks, facing the dangers and despair of detention or deportation.

-Through UCC Refugee Ministries, this mass of suffering humanity becomes? a name? a face? a person made known to ordinary church folk who have made an extraordinary commitment to help refugees begin a new life in the United States.
+Through UCC Refugee Ministries, this mass of suffering humanity becomes a name, a face, a person made known to ordinary church folk who have made an extraordinary commitment to help refugees begin a new life in the United States.

-We invited church folk to share their stories about refugee resettlement with us.
+In 2007, we invited church folk to share their stories about refugee resettlement with us.
 We were delighted by the enthusiastic response to our request.
 In our preparation of the Refugee Journal: Telling the Story of UCC Refugee Ministries we received over 110 stories.

 It is now our challenge and joy to find meaningful ways to share these stories as we uplift the rich legacy of UCC Churches faithful action in response to God's call to "welcome the stranger" and love the sojourner.
 Listen as we share scripture and excerpts from their stories.